Post-war

 A French family returns to their village, Buron, northwest of Caen, which was completely destroyed during fighting, 18 July 1944.

-A post-war or postwar period is the interval immediately following the end of a war.
+A post-war or postwar period is the period immediately following the end of a war.
 The term usually refers to a varying period of time after World War II, which ended in 1945.
-A post-war period can become an interwar period or interbellum, when a war between the same parties resumes at a later date (such as the period between World War I and World War II).
+A post-war period can become an "interwar period" or "interbellum", when a war between the same or mostly similar parties resumes at a later date (such as the period between World War I and World War II).
 By contrast, a post-war period marks the cessation of armed conflict entirely.